DavidGuamanDavila/gazebo_simulation_marine_markers_custom_dataset_yolov5_training/README.md

 ## About the Project
 We utilize [Roboflow](https://roboflow.com/) for annotating and labeling images, ensuring precise and efficient dataset preparation.
 Our project on Roboflow can be accessed at [Gazebo Simulation Marine Markers Image Dataset](https://universe.roboflow.com/icebergasv-ab2fn/gazebo-simulation-marine-markers) in [Roboflow Universe](https://universe.roboflow.com/).

 This repository contains Jupyter notebooks detailing the training process for the custom dataset.
-These notebooks are adapted from Roboflow's resources and tailored to our specific requirements for marine marker detection.
+These notebooks are adapted from Roboflow's resources and tailored to our specific requirements for Gazebo marine marker detection.

 The classes in our Custom Dataset are the following: